Last updated .

 After the Las Vegas shooting and the prominent role bump stocks played in it, the ATF issued a rule categorizing bump stocks as machine guns under the federal Gun Control Act and National Firearms Act.
 This rule effectively banned bump stocks in all 50 states.

-The gun lobby has challenged ATF’s bump stock rule, bringing the case all the way to the Supreme Court.
-If the Court overturns this rule, it will create a serious public safety concern and allow America’s gun violence problem to become even more deadly.
+The gun lobby challenged ATF’s bump stock rule, bringing the case all the way to the Supreme Court.
+However, in Garland v.
+Cargill, the Court overturned this rule, creating a serious public safety concern and allow America’s gun violence problem to become even more deadly.

-Giffords Law Center to Prevent Gun Violence is urging the Supreme Court to uphold the current ATF rule limiting bump stocks from civilian ownership and filed an amicus brief in the case.
+Giffords Law Center to Prevent Gun Violence urged the Supreme Court to uphold the ATF rule limiting bump stocks from civilian ownership and filed an amicus brief in the case.

 State Bump Stock Laws